ACCA undertakes many checks and controls during the marking process to ensure that all exam results are accurate.

 As part of the administrative review you will receive information on whether or not you reached the pass standard in each question attempted.
 This will take the form of P (Pass) or F (Fail) - actual marks will not be disclosed and examination scripts will not be returned.

 This information will provide an indication as to where a good understanding of a topic area has been demonstrated, and should assist with revision in cases where students have failed an examination.
-No additional fee is being charged.

 Should an error be found in the review, you will receive the corrected mark before the exam entry closing date for the next session.